 Flutter Pros:

-Fast Development: Flutter’s Hot Reload feature allows developers to see the results of their code changes in real-time, which speeds up the development process and makes it easier to iterate and experiment with different design and functionality ideas.
+Fast Development: Flutter’s Hot Reload feature allows developers to see the results of their code changes in real-time, speeding up the development process and making it easier to iterate and experiment with different design and functionality ideas.

 Single Codebase for Multiple Platforms: Flutter allows developers to build natively compiled applications for multiple platforms, including Android, iOS, web, and desktop, all from a single codebase, which reduces development time and effort.

-High Performance: Flutter’s architecture is optimized for performance, with the ability to use hardware acceleration and compiled machine code for faster execution.
-This makes building high-performance apps with smooth animations and fast rendering times possible.
+High Performance: Flutter’s architecture is optimized for performance.
+It can use hardware acceleration and compiled machine code for faster execution, making building high-performance apps with smooth animations and fast rendering times possible.

 Customizable Widgets: Flutter has a wide range of customizable and flexible widgets that make it easier to build complex user interfaces quickly and easily.
 This allows developers to create unique and engaging user experiences that stand out.